Bigraded differential algebra for vertex algebra complexes: Abstract

 \section{Abstract}

-For the bicomplex structure of grading-restricted vertex algebra cohomology defined in \cite{Huang}, we show that the orthogonality and double grading conditions applied endow it with the structure of a bigraded differential algebra with respect to a natural multiplication.
-The generators and commutation relations of the bigraded differential algebra form a continual Lie algebra $\mathcal G(V)$ with the root space provided by a grading-restricted vertex algebra $V$.
-We prove that the differential algebra generates non-vanishing cohomological invariants associated to a vertex algebra $V$.
-Finaly, we provide examples associated to various choices of the vertex algebra bicomplex subspaces.
+For an infinite chain bicomplex we show that the orthogonality and grading conditions provide it with the structure of a bigraded differential algebra with respect to a natural multiplication of several elements bicomplex spaces.
+Corresponding bigraded algebra commutation relations generate a sequence of non-vanishing cohomology invariants associated to vertex algebras.
+In particular, we apply this result to the bicomplex of grading-restricted vertex algebra cohomology endowed with a multiplication we introduce.
+We provide examples associated to various choices of vertex algebra bicomplex subspaces.
+The generators and commutation relations of the bigraded differential algebra form a continual Lie algebra with the root space provided by a grading-restricted vertex algebra.
+AMS Classification: 53C12, 57R20, 17B69